Gaurav-Kedia/android-chat-tutorial/README.md

-# Android chat tutorial: Building A Realtime Messaging App
+# Android chat tutorial: Building A Realtime Messaging App (Scaledrone)

 These are the project files for the [Scaledrone Android chat tutorial](https://www.scaledrone.com/blog/posts/android-chat-tutorial).